lupalab/posterior-matching/README.md

 [1]: https://arxiv.org/abs/2201.12414

-# Any Variational Autoencoder Can Do Arbitrary Conditioning
+# Posterior Matching for Arbitrary Conditioning

-This is the official repository for the paper
+This is the official repository for the paper [Posterior Matching for Arbitrary Conditioning][1].
-[Any Variational Autoencoder Can Do Arbitrary Conditioning][1].
 It contains code that can be used to reproduce most of the experiments from the paper.

 All of our models and experiments are implemented in [Jax](https://github.com/google/jax).

-In the paper, we present a method, called Posterior Matching, that allows _any_ Variational Autoencoder to do arbitrary conditional density estimation, without requiring any changes to the base VAE.
+In the paper, we present a method, called Posterior Matching, that allows Variational Autoencoders to do arbitrary conditional density estimation, without requiring any changes to the base VAE model.
 This technique can even be applied to pretrained VAEs.

 ![Posterior Matching Diagram](img/posterior-matching-diagram.png)